Overview

 • Allow customized lobbies—If toggled on, you can personalize your meeting lobbies and also manage whether your users can customize theirs.

 • Organization customized lobbies—Create and manage your own customized lobbies for your organization.
 You can create up to 10 lobbies for your organization.
-You can make changes to your lobbies and can preview them in real-time.
+You can make changes to your lobbies and can preview them in real time.
 You have the option to select a default lobby.
-If no selection is made, the Webex Default lobby is selected.
+The Webex Default lobby is selected if not selection is made.
 You can edit or delete any lobby except the Webex Default lobby.

 You can control the visibility of any default lobby.
 Toggle Org access on to allow users within the organization to select the lobby from the drop-down menu in Webex.
 If toggled off, the lobby is hidden from the drop-down menu.
-You must have at least one default lobby enabled at all times.
+You must have at least one default lobby enabled always.

 You can also assign various default lobbies to different user groups in your organization.